Community Engagement

 Empowering Community-led Solutions

 Project Bread is committed to removing barriers to food access in every community in Massachusetts.
-We invest in communities to support organizations in creating sustainable, equitable, anti-racist, and community-led systemic solutions to address food instability in Massachusetts.
+We invest in communities to support organizations in creating sustainable, equitable, anti-racist, and community-led systemic solutions to address food insecurity in Massachusetts.

 Impact Stat Background